Accessible Holiday Activities

 If you have a Boma 7 off-road wheelchair and want the chance to have an action packed day exploring our rugged Peak District countryside then come along to our Boma Open Day on Saturday 16th April 2016.
 Contact us today to get involved and join in the fun!

-As you can see there are lots of accessible activities in the surrounding Peak District for everyone to enjoy whilst staying at Hoe Grange.
+As you can see, there are lots of activities in the surrounding Peak District for everyone to enjoy during their accessible holidays at Hoe Grange.
 There is more information at Accessible Derbyshire or contact David and Felicity who will be happy to suggest accessible activities to suit your needs.